zammad/zammad-admin-documentation/channels/whatsapp/preparation.rst

 Create a System User
 --------------------
 Go to `Users > System users <https://business.facebook.com/settings/system-users/>`_ and add a system user.
 This is required to get a permanent API token.
+Make sure the user has admin permissions.

 After creating a system user, you should see a screen similar to the one below.
 Here you can assign assets and (re-)generate an access token.

+For now we just assign assets to this user.
+The creation of the token is covered in the :doc:`Zammad setup section </channels/whatsapp/index>` because the token is only displayed once and then you can copy and paste it directly.

 .. figure:: /images/channels/whatsapp/created-system-user.png
     :alt: System user overview